romanf-dev/actinium/README.md

   preemption is also detected and causes the actor to restart.

-The kernel part does not use any pointers to unprivileged data, so syscall interface may not by subjected to this type of attacks.
-In the current version stacks/registers are not cleared between actor activations for performance reasons.
+The kernel does not use neither any pointers to unprivileged data nor callbacks, so syscall interface may not by subjected to this type of attacks.
+In the current version stacks are not cleared between actor activations for performance reasons.
 This may cause data leaks between actors, but may be fixed if needed.
 Actors should not have access to DMA controller, otherwise any protection may be compromised.

+When actor crashes while holding a message the message is freed as marked as 'poisoned'.
+This mechanism allows to implement reliable request-reply protocol even when both client and server unreliable.

 Memory regions and MPU